Necronics/pandas-challenge/README.md

 # Module 2: Pandas-Challenge
-Reading info from CSV's, converting and sorting info into dataframes, and deriving conclusions from the data
+Reading info from CSV's
+Converting and sorting info into dataframes
+Deriving conclusions from the data